Sleep disorders: how to get quality rest?

 -

-Limit caffeine : Tea, coffee, and other caffeinated beverages (cola, energy drinks) can disrupt sleep if consumed late in the day.
+Limit caffeine : Tea, coffee and other caffeinated drinks (cola, energy drinks) can disrupt sleep if consumed late in the day.

 4. Manage stress and calm anxiety